In 1981, BCOL 40025, in the newer darker-green scheme, built 10-71 was at Weldwood:

 In 1981, DOCX 44627 Sclair and ACFX 56634 Hercules were also off-spot, at the Cataraqui Spur team track KM02:

+Let's stay on the Cataraqui Spur to see some other interesting cars spotted there.
 A CN covered hopper was being lifted from the team track by the local in 1981:

 In July 1980, 40-foot CN boxcars 424187-421888-427196-421150 are on the team track, being loaded with hay for Manitoba farmers:

 The team track was also a handy place for CN to store work equipment.
 Burro crane 50408, gondola 148878 and caboose 79295 were sitting still for the weekend in November, 1980:

 In the spring of 1976, this large transformer was spotted on the team track.
 Likely for unloading and transfer across Gardiners Road to the Gardiners Transformer Station (L.C.
 Gagnon photo):

 When the Cataraqui Spur was realigned and team track KM02 relocated east of Gardiners Road, KEC Lumber unloaded its lumber shipments there, as from flatcar CP 315687 in 1985: